shevek/gradle-stdproject-plugin/CHEATSHEET.md

 will want to know the following, all of which comply with gradle standard commandlines.

+## Prerequisites

+Install Java (JDK) but do not install a system-wide gradle.

-## Building
+## Building and Releasing

 To build and test:

 	./gradlew --daemon build

-To clean build and publish all artifacts:
+To clean build and create all reports.

-	./gradlew --daemon clean build coberturaReport uploadArchives publishGhPages
+	./gradlew --daemon clean build coberturaReport

+To publish the build to Maven Central and github-pages:

+	./gradlew --daemon uploadArchives publishGhPages

+Or to install to Maven local only:

+	./gradlew --daemon install

 ## Developing

-To compile only (fast):
+To compile all code and test classes (fast):

 	./gradlew --daemon testClasses